bloxstraplabs/bloxstrap/README.md

 This a drop-in replacement for the stock Roblox bootstrapper, working more or less how you'd expect it to, while providing additional useful features.
 This does not touch or modify the game client itself, it's just a launcher!

-If you're looking for help on how to use Bloxstrap, or are encountering a problem, please see the [Wiki](https://github.com/pizzaboxer/bloxstrap/wiki).
-If you encounter a bug with no solution in the Wiki, or would like to suggest something, please [submit an issue](https://github.com/pizzaboxer/bloxstrap/issues).
+Running into a problem or need help with something?
+[Check out the Wiki](https://github.com/pizzaboxer/bloxstrap/wiki).
+If you can't find anything, or would like to suggest something, please [submit an issue](https://github.com/pizzaboxer/bloxstrap/issues).

 Bloxstrap is only supported for PCs running Windows.